xfides/smoothScrollTo-concept/README.md

     scrollTargetElem,
     onAnimationEnd: () => console.log("animation ends"),
   });
 });
 ```

-## Get scrollTo target
+## Function `getScrollTargetElem` get target to which it needs to scroll

-The purpose of the smoothScrollTo() function is to scroll to a specific element on the page.
+The purpose of the [`smoothScrollTo()`](#smoothscrollto()-function-and-it's-basic-variables) function is to scroll to a specific element on the page.
 Therefore, we need to determine the target of our scroll somehow.
 Let's create a function `getScrollTargetElem` that will do this.

-What should it do:
+What should `getScrollTargetElem` function do:
 * get the link we've clicked;
 * obtain the value of the href attribute, which can be the actual ID of the element we want to scroll to or can be an external link or simply a plain text;
 * verify if it's a valid value to grab the element by: